jmmcd/jmmcd.github.com/me.md

 I've previously worked and studied at:

-* the National University of Ireland, Galway (BSc in computer science and mathematics);
+* University of Galway (then known as University College Galway and later the National University of Ireland, Galway) (BSc in computer science and mathematics);

 * Hewlett-Packard, Galway, Ireland (automated install and system